BerkeleyLab/Marble/docs/README_fab.txt

 The SI conversion of the traditional PCB industry unit "1 oz" (really ounce/square-foot) is 305.15 g/m^2.
 That _might_ convert to 34.15 micrometers layer thickness, but only if the copper plating has the density of pure bulk material at 20 C, Materials and thicknesses according to the board stackup description: marble-stack.txt

 Two Class 2 via types are utilized:
-- 0.152mm (6mil) finished hole size, +0.0762mm/-0.152mm(+3mil/-6mil), with a 0.35mm (13.7mil) pad
+- 0.152mm (6.0mil) finished hole size, +0.076mm/-0.152mm(+3mil/-6mil), with a 0.35mm (13.7mil) pad
-- 0.35mm (13.7mil) finished hole size, +0.0762mm/-0.35mm (+3mil/-13.7mil), with a 0.6mm (23.6mil) pad
+- 0.350mm (13.8mil) finished hole size, +0.076mm/-0.350mm (+3mil/-13.8mil), with a 0.60mm (23.6mil) pad
-The above standard hole size tolerating indicates that the via hole diameter after plating is not critical, in fact, it is acceptable if the via is completely filled.
+The standard hole size tolerances above indicate that the via hole diameter after plating is not critical, in fact, it is acceptable if the via is completely filled.
 Vias are to be filled with non-conductive epoxy and capped according to IPC-4761.

+Design rules are 0.10 mm space, 0.10 mm trace.
+Vias as described above.
+Solder mask pad clearance is set to 0.024 mm, allowing 0.152 mm soldermask dams between pads that are separated by 0.200 mm.

 Three heat sinks are called out in the BOM and shown on the schematic:
   HS1  for U1 FPGA